 - In the Wheel of Time, this is how Semirhage is finally broken.

-	- That or her being simply humiliated by being spanked
+- That or her being simply humiliated by being spanked.

-	- While the events of the first two book in the Knight and Rogue Series were

-	personal, the third book has them just happening across a series of crimes.
-The

-	Michael insists on helping, Fisk believes the best way to handle the situation

-	is to go about their daily lives.
+- While the events of the first two books in the Knight and Rogue Series were personal, the third book has them just happening across a series of crimes.
+The Michael insists on helping, Fisk believes the best way to handle the situation is to go about their daily lives.

-	- Dean Ing's Soft Targets, a group of TV executives enact a plan to weaken

-	terrorists by either ignoring their activities or covering them in a way that

-	makes them into laughingstocks.
-When this starts to impair terrorist recruiting

-	and funding, several of the executives are kidnapped in an attempt to lift the

-	informal interdiction of terrorism news.
+- Dean Ing's Soft Targets, a group of TV executives enact a plan to weaken terrorists by either ignoring their activities or covering them in a way that makes them into laughingstocks.
+When this starts to impair terrorist recruiting and funding, several of the executives are kidnapped in an attempt to lift the informal interdiction of terrorism news.

 - Hundreds of years before Galaxy of Fear: Spore, the Actual Pacifist Ithorians managed to seal Spore up and bury it in an asteroid behind a Door of Doom with some warnings.
 In the present day foreign Asteroid Miners are poking around those asteroids looking for minerals with the Ithorians' permission, and they don't do a thing to prevent the miners from digging too far into that one.
 They have one Ithorian watching, who does nothing to stop them even though she and most other Ithorians know about and dread the thought of Spore's escape.
 She only acts after it gets out.